react-native-elements/react-native-elements/README.md

 - [ ] Write docs for React Native Web support __(Pending completion of react-native-web integration)__ - **[$20](https://opencollective.com/react-native-elements#budget)**
 - [ ] Recreate Settings page on iOS & android (to show listItem + searchBar + themes components) __(Pending completion of ListItem rewrite)__ - **[$50](https://opencollective.com/react-native-elements#budget)**

+Feel free to reach out to us on our [Slack channel](https://reactnativetraining.herokuapp.com) if you have any questions about what to work on.

 ### Release plan:

 We are currently on `v1.0.0-beta`.
 Since this is a beta release, any new installation of react-native-elements will get `v0.19.0`.
 If you would like to try out our `v1.0.0-beta` release (we highly suggest you do), run the following command: